MENTAL HEALTH AWARENESS

 Mental illnesses can manifest in multiple ways like aggression, violence, recklessness, inappropriate behavior, change in sleep and eating patterns, anxiety, depression or moodiness, decreased focus and work productivity, social withdrawal, and relationship problems.

 Just as someone can have many physical disorders together like diabetes, high BP, or high cholesterol, the same can happen with mental disorders.
 So sometimes anxiety-depression can co-exist or the patient may present manic and depressive states together in bipolar disorder.
-Some may become substance abusers because of depression, may present a mood disorder with psychotic symptoms (schizoaffective disorder), or become obsessive-compulsive due to an underlying anxiety disorder.
-The COVID pandemic has also adversely impacted mental health due to the suffering induced by the disease itself (post-COVID stress disorder, similar to PTSD), and the loss of normal socio-cultural and economic aspects of life.
+Some may become substance abusers because of depression or may present a mood disorder with psychotic symptoms (manic psychosis, psychosis affective disorder, and schizoaffective disorder), or become obsessive-compulsive due to an underlying anxiety disorder.

 WHAT CAUSES MENTAL HEALTH DISORDERS?